If you’re fascinated by royal baby names, then the Grimaldi family tree is worth a closer look.

 Their roots trace to the twelfth century.
 The family intermarried with royals from all across the continent – and Hollywood, too.
 In 1956, Oscar-winning actress Grace Kelly wed Prince Rainier III and left her career behind her to serve as Princess consort.

-This list is far from exhaustive, and there’s no particular criteria used to determine which make the cut and which were left behind.
+This list is far from exhaustive, and there’s no definite criteria used to determine which made the cut and which were left behind.
+But most of the current members of the extended Grimaldi family tree are represented here, with their names spanning all of 21st century European aristocracy.

 GRIMALDI PRINCESSES